dustinhartje/dhtrader/README.md

 See /docs/ for class details

 Note to self - docs are not autoupdating, run mkdocs.sh to update them.
 Perhaps this can be a pre-commit hook?

+# Events suggestions

+The following events are what I find helpful to load into my central storage for use in backtesting analysis.
+There is no hard fast rule here, it's up to the user to determine what events are relevant for their testing.
+That being said, gap analsyis and similar functions will throw errors if market closures are not included.

+* Holidays (Closed)
+* FOMC Rate Announcements - mark the whole day or just relevant hours?
+* OPEX - mark the whole day
+* ES Contract rollover periods - TBD, which days to include?
+* Big data drops with potential to move the market
+  * CPI
+  * PPI
+  * NFP
+  * What else?
+* Periods of high volatility due to unexpected news